rugo/berlyne/README.md

 * [Example Problem delivered with xinetd](https://github.com/rugo/berlyne/wiki/Example-xinetd-Problem)

 ## Finding Problems
-Tasks can be shared via repository/download/usb stick whatever, since they only consist of [three files](https://github.com/rugo/berlyne/wiki/Creating-Problems).
+Tasks can be shared via repository/download/usb stick/whatever, since they only consist of [three files](https://github.com/rugo/berlyne/wiki/Creating-Problems).

 Tasks shared by membes of the community are stored in the